NicholasMoser/MarioParty5_RNG/README.md

 ### The Actual Algorithm

+So what happens is that first the game determines what Bucket you'll be using.
+Each bucket has a "base chance" of occurring.
+These are:

+- Bucket A: 70%
+- Bucket B: 15%
+- Bucket C: 15%
+- Bucket D: 0%
+- Bucket E: 0%

+The game then may apply modifiers which change these[1].
+The game then uses these bucket percentages and chooses a bucket using them.

-So what actually happens is that first the game determines what Bucket ID you'll be using[1].
-The game then iterates through that list of capsules in that bucket **5 times** and swaps the current capsule in the iteration with a random other capsule in the list.
+Then the game iterates through that list of capsules in that bucket **5 times** and swaps the current capsule in the iteration with a random other capsule in the list.
 It will not swap if the random other capsule happens to match the current capsule.
 Therefore, anywhere between `0` and `number_of_capsules_in_the_list * 5` swaps will occur.

 Once the swaps are complete, a random capsule is selected from the list.
 Each capsule in the list at this point has an equal chance of being grabbed.

-[1] I have yet to determine this.
+[1] I have yet to determine these modifiers.